Book an appointment using SetMore

 The investigation aims to get responses to questions and have documents provided in response to specific requests.
 Each side will use this information to help them learn how to proceed in negotiations and how to approach a trial if necessary.

-Mediating a case for final orders
+Mediating a Case for Final Orders

-The trial in a Contested Divorce
+The Trial in a Contested Divorce

-The issues that will be tried are different, however.
-More oversized picture items like what will happen with your home, who will pay what debts after the marriage, how visitation will be ordered with your children, and how your community estate will be divided are relevant issues in the final trial.
 In most cases, your trial will be in front of a judge, but either you or your spouse can pay a fee to have a jury hear your case instead.

-Conservatorship to be examined in tomorrow's blog post from the Law Office of Bryan Fagan, PLLC
+The Law Office of Bryan Fagan, PLLC

 In the meantime, if you have any questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations to meet with one of our licensed family law attorneys to have your questions and concerns addressed.